truenas/documentation/content/SCALE/SCALEUIReference/Storage/StorageDashboardScreen.md

 This window displays the share type (for example, SMB share, etc.) affected by the export/disconnect operation if a share uses the pool.

 Disks in an exported pool become available to use in a new pool but remain marked as used by an exported pool.
-If you select a disk used by an exported pool to use in a new pool the system displays a warning message about the disk.
+If you select a disk used by an exported pool to use in a new pool, the system displays a warning message about the disk.

 {{< truetable >}}
 | Setting | Description |